StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 # ServiceGraph

-The ServiceGraph is the backbone of an EffectiveModel.
+The ServiceGraph is the backbone of the EffectiveModel.
-Basically, it's a graph structure (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.
+Basically, it's a directed graph structure (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.

 After construction, the graph structure is reorganized to ease accessing the stored information from an orchetrator point of view.